 Four forward projection scenarios were conducted: 1) business-as-usual (BAU) fishing effort, 2) MSY fishing effort, 3) BAU fishing effort with contact reduction, and 4) MSY fishing effort with contact reduction.
 The terminal month of the baseline model was used as initial conditions for all forward projection model runs.
 For each run of the forward projection scenarios, fishing effort for each month was randomly selected from all available years (same process as the random selection for the initial condition burn-in).
 In the BAU scenario, we drew directly from the realized fishing data.
-The MSY scenario adjusted the realized fishing data with a LME-specific parameter representing the ratio of estimated fishing effort at MSY to baseline fishing effort (Emsy/Ebase).
+The MSY scenario adjusted the realized fishing data with an LME-specific parameter representing the ratio of estimated fishing effort at MSY to baseline fishing effort (Emsy/Ebase).
 The contact adjustment scenarios used realized fishing effort, but adjusted impacts over a range of contact reductions (0%, 10%, 20%, 30%, 40%, and 50%).
 The MSY fishing with contact reduction was a combination of the two scenarios.
-These forward projections were each run for 30 years, the reported values are the mean of the last 15 of the years.
+These forward projections were each run for 30 years, using the mean of the last 15 years as reported values.
 Uncertainty in these estimates was calculated from the standard error of these means, and reflect the variability in year-to-year fishing effort intensity and spatial distribution of fishing effort.
 All reported estimates of relative change in seafloor disturbance for the MSY, contact reduction, and MSY/contact reduction scenarios are relative to the BAU scenario.

 MSY forward projection scenarios

 Running the MSY scenarios required estimation of the Emsy/Ebase ratio for each LME as well estimating fishery yield at MSY.
 This required first estimating the exploitation rate, U, and standing biomass, B, for trawl caught stocks both at MSY (Umsy, Bmsy) and baseline levels (Ubase, Bbase).
 We estimated these parameters using Robin-Hood cMSY23, an adaptation of the catch-MSY catch-only stock assessment method37,38, to assess marine fish and invertebrate stocks in the Sea Around Us Database6.
-We defined stocks as LME and species couples and evaluated the 2,198 stocks with at least 20 years of reported catch data and more than 1,000 mt of maximum reported catch, which resulted in 54.6% of the reconstructed catch included in these analyses.
+We defined stocks as LME and species combinations and evaluated the 2,198 stocks with at least 20 years of reported catch data and more than 1,000 mt of maximum reported catch, which captured 54.6% of global reconstructed catch.

 Robin-Hood cMSY (RH-cMSY) is based on the cMSY38 stock reduction analysis but uses information from data-rich stocks to set priors for data-poor stock parameters.
 In general, both methods reconstruct historical abundance and exploitation rates by simulating biomass trajectories that could feasibly produce the observed catch time series given assumptions about initial and final year depletion and population parameters such as carrying capacity, K and intrinsic growth rate, r.
 RH-cMSY primarily differs from cMSY in that it uses meta-analyses of data-rich stocks in the RAM Legacy Stock Assessment Database39 to set priors for all four values.
-Furthermore, it uses a Pella-Tomlinson rather than s Schaefer surplus production model to account for asymmetry in production40 and does not use the “tip of the triangle” assumption employed in cMSY.
+Furthermore, it uses a Pella-Tomlinson rather than a Schaefer surplus production model to account for asymmetry in production40 and does not use the “tip of the triangle” assumption employed in cMSY.

 Yield for each stock in the MSY scenarios was calculated from the Umsy and Bmsy parameters estimated in the RH-cMSY analysis as: Ymsy=UmsyBmsy.
 Yield for the LME was the sum of the yield from all stocks within the LME.
-However, this only reflects the data rich stocks included in the RH-cMSY analysis, thus the percent change in yield at MSY over baseline conditions presented in the main text reflects only these stocks.
+However, this only reflects the data- rich stocks included in the RH-cMSY analysis, thus the percent change in yield at MSY over baseline conditions presented in the main text reflects only these stocks.
 Estimations of total yield at MSY (mt year -1) presented in the main text apply this percent change to the total LME-wide baseline yield.